Matthew Macfadyen: 1998–2004: Early roles and theater work

 He starred in Spooks, which became a success when screened on BBC One.
 A longer second season was screened in 2003, and a third season was broadcast in autumn 2004, with him leaving the series in the second episode.
 The series was aired as MI-5 on the A&E Network.
 In 2007 he appeared in the one-off Channel 4 drama Secret Life, which dealt with paedophilia.
 Macfadyen won the Best Actor award at the Royal Television Society 2007 Awards for this part, and was nominated for a BAFTA.
 He also appeared in a short sketch for Comic Relief as the bridegroom in Mr. Bean's Wedding, alongside Rowan Atkinson and Michelle Ryan.
 Macfadyen appeared in films including Enigma (released in 2001), and In My Father's Den, for which he received the New Zealand Screen Award for Best Actor.
-He starred as the romantic lead Fitzwilliam Darcy in an adaptation of Pride and Prejudice, released in the UK in September 2005.